ssb2920/Creatures/README.md

+# Creatures
-# Procedurally Generated Creatures using Subdivision surfaces and random seeds
+Procedurally Generated Creatures using Subdivision surfaces and random seeds